dmcginley/project2-chart-my-data/README.md

 I used Chrome and Firefox "developer tools, device toggle" to check the responsiveness for each device.
 From iPhone, roughly 300px, to laptop 1920px, and to the desktop at 2560px (QHD).

-On larger screens I made sure that the chart did get too larg as after a certain size it became clumsy to use.
+On larger screens, I made sure that the chart did get too large as after a certain size it became clumsy to use.

 ## Error Handling

-- I implemented to show an error wnen you would upload a image, as before that PapaParse would still parse the image into an array, so it wouldn't catch the error,
+- I implemented it to show an error when you would upload an image, as before that PapaParse would still parse the image into an array, so it wouldn't catch the error,

 - I also set a limit of two columns so you couldn't upload a blank file.

-- Chart wasn't showing, error in displaying the dataSetNames array. which is the names of the bars (or points on the line).
+- Chart wasn't showing, an error in displaying the dataSetNames array. which are the names of the bars (or points on the line).
 - Buttons were not showing correctly.
 - Column 0 was showing which is the date column and the button for loop (function createDataSetButtons) was creating a button for that which wouldn't click, I fixed this by skipping the first column in the CSV file.

-- I changed the "hitRadius" os that the chat (especially the line chart) is easer to hover on, I found this from reading the [Chartjs docs.](https://www.chartjs.org/docs/latest/charts/line.html)
+- I changed the "hitRadius" so that the chat (especially the line chart) is easier to hover on, I found this from reading the [Chartjs docs.](https://www.chartjs.org/docs/latest/charts/line.html)

 ## Deployment
 Deployed using GitHub Pages. <https://github.com/dmcginley/project2-chart-my-data/settings/pages>

 I went to my  Repository (project2-chart-my-data), and under the "Settings" tab went down to the "Pages" section on the left menu.
-In there I could easily deploy my site.
+There I could easily deploy my site.

-Once everything deployed I checked everything was working ok.
+Once everything was deployed I checked everything was working ok.
 I checked that the files would upload ok.
-I checked response times and refresh time, the links and buttons.
+I checked response times and refresh time, the links, and the buttons.

 Chart Data can be found here - https://dmcginley.github.io/project2-chart-my-data (same link as above)